 Since 2021, Children’s Teams across Greater Manchester (GM) have collaborated to understand how to create community-led models of Early Family Help (EFH).

-The result of this programme is a suite of co-designed resources that outlines the case for change, blueprint and practice bright spots for delivering community-led, preventative EFH.
+The result of this programme is a suite of co-designed resources that outline the case for change, blueprint, and practice bright spots for delivering community-led, preventative EFH.

 Our approach